cennznet/api.js/packages/api/README.md

 * `api.derive.<section>.<method>` provides access to build-in complex state queries which are combination of several basic state queries.
 * `api.tx.<section>.<method>` provides the ability to create a transaction, like chain state, this list is populated from a runtime query

-With CRML sdks installed, they will inject themselves in api. `api.genericAsset`, `api.cennzxSpot` and `api.attestation`.
+We also provide another approach for convenience, `api.genericAsset`, `api.cennzxSpot` and `api.attestation`.
 Queries, derive queries and tx methods are provided in under these namespaces.

 |  | Dynamic | CRML |